Financial planning gone bad

 Even if you have been given dodgy advice from a financial manager, it’s your responsibility to do your homework and take responsibility for your investment choices.

-For example, do you know how much you are paying in fees?, does your advisor get trailing commissions?
-Why have they recommended a certain product over another?
+For example, do you know how much you are paying in fees, both upfront and ongoing?

-Advisors on commission from investent funds actually have a conflict of interest, and the only person who suffers will be you.
+Advisors on commission selling insurance actually have a conflict of interest, and the only person who suffers will be you.

 In the months before October 2008, numerous bank customers had been persuaded to switch from the safety of term deposits to these funds with higher rates, which gave the financial planner and the bank a nice trailing commission that they didn't get from a humble term deposit sold by a teller over the counter at some suburban branch across Australia.